jacobszmon/Git-Info-Pages/docs/04-Undoing-In-Git-With/02-Reset.md

 - **Mixed Reset (Weirder)**: Resets the HEAD pointer and the staging area, but keeps the changes in your working directory.
 The HEAD and your working directory may differ if you had uncommitted changes.

 - **Soft Reset (Weird)**: Resets the HEAD pointer, but keeps the changes in the staging area and working directory.
 The HEAD and your working directory may differ if you had uncommitted changes.

+⚠️ ***WARNING***: *Using reset is dangerous.
+It rewrites your repository's history by changing the HEAD pointer.
+Commits after the reset point are not "lost", but they can become difficult to recover.*

 ## How to use Reset